Public speaking. Just the thought of having to get on stage inspires anxiety-fueled questions such as:

 Here’s how you can create a laughing mindset:

 - Create an inside joke.
 Stand-up comedians do this really well.
 I went to hear one stand-up comedian and he started off with, “Oh brother, you know what happened to me today?”
 Then he told an amusing, but not laugh-out-loud, story.
 Then he did it again.
 “Oh brother, you know what happened to me yesterday?” and continued with another story.
 By the end of the routine, he could just say, “Oh brother,” and the audience would laugh.
 He created his own inside joke with the audience—both funny and powerful.

 - Act it out.
 Sometimes a well-placed eyebrow raise or an exasperated sigh can loosen up the audience to the laughing mindset.
 Think of some of your stories that you came up with in point #3.
 Can you act out any aspects of your stories?
 Did your kid give you a hard time about something?
 Can you mimic them?
 Did you stumble into a bar late one night?
 Wink, wink.
 Nudge, nudge.
 Try to punctuate your words with expressions of your points.
 This pulls the audience toward you.

 - Smile to inspire.
 When you smile you cue the audience to relax and smile.
 As you will see below, smiling also helps your perceptions of intelligence.

 Bonus: Pitch Like Shark Tank

-I can’t wait for you to share your message utilizing these tips!
+I can’t wait for you to share your message using these tips!
 Remember to practice them until they become your own.
 And most importantly, always speak from the heart and always tell the truth.
-It should go without saying, but these strategies only work when you are being authentic and honest.
-I have no doubt that you can use your ideas to change the world, you just have to deliver them in a way where people hear them!
+It should go without saying, but these tactics only work when you are being authentic and honest.
+I have no doubt that you can use your ideas to change the world, you just have to deliver them in a way so people hear them!